Controls

 The bottom distance is calculated by default between the bottom edge of the last object and the display line margin (red arrow); if the option is activated, it is calculated to the display margin (green arrow).

 This change was introduced with version Stylo 2019.9.
 Documents created with older versions will not be automatically changed; the option will be activated at that point.
-In the Stylo administration, the option can be enabled: it will then apply to all new documents created using the "New" functionality.
 Copies of existing displays will not be changed.

 Trim/Crop

-Crop at own inner frame: This allows you to specify that color backgrounds, gradients, and background images are cropped at the innermost frame of the display when it consists of multiple frames.
+Crop at own inner frame: This allows you to specify that color backgrounds, gradients, and background images are cropped at the innermost frame of the display when it involves multiple frames.

 Bleed